MatheusMoselli/nlwValoriza/README.md

 ## What I've learned

 ### Tools 🔧
 <p> Node is a back-end javascript framework.
-It's async (can recieve many request at one time, it's not necessary to wait one request to end to start another).
-It's single thread but has a delegate that split to (usually 4) anothers threads. </p>
+It's async (can recieve many request at once, it's not necessary to wait one request to end to start another).
+It uses Single Threaded Event Loop Model architecture. </p>
 <p> API is the back-end of an application.
 It have to be separated to the front-end.
 The principal part of using an API is the possibility of using the same API to any front-end.</p>
 <p> TypeScript is a typed javascript, only using on develpment ambient to help the programmers.
 With TypeScript you can say wath is the type of any variabel (string, number, etc).</p>
 <p> Express is a javascript framework usually used to create routes to the project</p>